realityexpander/Server.ktor-chat/README.md

 ```
 ctrl-s, ctrl-x

-Be sure to add the user and password to the Mongo Admin database!
+# Be sure to add the user and password to the Mongo Admin database!
+OR IT WILL DEFINITELY BE HACKED!!!

 ### Create an admin user from MongoSh (mongo shell)
  ```